MaiA14/eventsys/README.md

 An app where users can see their upcoming events, create events, delete, edit and more.

-Front-end : React , Scss ,HTML5.\
+Front-end : React , CSS ,HTML5.\
-Back-end : Graphql, Node.js ,Mongoose ,Express, bcrypt.
+Back-end : Graphql, Node.js ,Mongoose, JWT ,Express, bcrypt.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).